 The check task is involves reading roughly 2000 small files in their entirety and performing some processor intensive tasks on them.
 The checking task improved 14,6 % with BtrFS and 35,7 % with Ext4.

 At this point both the compilation time and checking time is bottlenecked by my processor.
-Nanoc’s lead developer, Denis Defreyne, is currently working on compiling in parallel to take on the CPU bottleneck.
+Nanoc’s lead developer, Denis Defreyne, is currently working on compiling in parallel to take on the processor bottleneck.
 I expect that these tasks should complete significantly faster once that’s done, but I suspect that I’d not seen all that much benefit if I’d stayed on my old hardware.

 Okay, so what do the numbers in this article tell us?
 Obviously, it confirms that hardware with faster I/O is indeed faster.
 However, it also confirms the findings in Phoronix’s Linux 5.0 file system performance benchmarks for randoms and writes with a real-world workload instead of using a synthetic benchmark.

 As a nice and unexpected bonus, the time it takes before Linux prompts me for my drive decryption password during boot-up have dropped from about 45-ish seconds to about 6 seconds.